opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 Firewall rules, Outbound NAT and DNS
 ------------------------------------

-Now that you have configured split or full tunnel mode, you need rules to allow the traffic into your LAN and though the OPNsense to the WAN.
-For IPv4 to the WAN you additionally need an Outbound NAT rule for IP-Masquerading.
+Now that you have configured split or full tunnel mode, you need rules to allow the traffic into your LAN and to the WAN (Internet).
+For IPv4 connection to the WAN (Internet) you need an Outbound NAT rule for IP-Masquerading.
 If you want the OPNsense to handle DNS, you can to configure Unbound so your roadwarriors use it as DNS server to prevent DNS leaks.

 ..
 Tip::
     If you have internal IPv4 services (like a mailserver) that have external IPs in their DNS A-Records, you should configure Reflection NAT.
 There is a tutorial in the How-To section of Network Address Translation.
-Add the ``ipsec`` interface in the Port Forward rules you create.
+If you follow it, add the ``ipsec`` interface in the Port Forward rules you create.

 Firewall: Aliases
 -----------------